Skip to content

 5. source deactivate

-Check Packages in an Anaconda Virtual Environment
+Check Packages in a Conda Environment

 To check the list of packages in a Anaconda environment user first can follow these steps on command line.